 Organizations that skip strategy and jump to tools typically experience three predictable failures.
 First, they deploy AI in low-impact areas that generate excitement but no measurable ROI.
 Second, they face internal resistance because they failed to prepare their workforce for the change.
 Third, they accumulate technical debt by adopting disconnected tools that do not integrate into a coherent system.

-I have seen this pattern repeat across banks, retail groups, industrial organizations, and government entities throughout Lebanon and the GCC.
-The organizations that succeed are invariably those that invest in strategy first and tools second.
+Through my work at Webspot, I have seen this pattern repeat across banks, retail groups, industrial organizations, and government entities throughout Lebanon and the GCC.
+Across 100+ partner organizations in 9 countries, the ones that succeed are invariably those that invest in strategy first and tools second.

 The Path Forward